andrewmkhoury/roman-numeral-service/README.md

     mvn clean verify -Plocal

-Test classes must be saved in the `src/main/java` directory (or any of its subdirectories), and must be contained in files matching the pattern `*IT.java`.
+Test classes must be saved in the `src/main/java` directory (or any of its sub-directories), and must be contained in files matching the pattern `*IT.java`.

 The configuration provides sensible defaults for a typical local installation of AEM.
 If you want to point the integration tests to different AEM author and